jbsevestre/SNCycleGAN/README.md

 ### Information

---- The code will be provided soon ---

 This project was realiazed for the Object Recognition and Computer Vision course that we had in M.Sc.
 MVA (ENS Paris-Saclay).

 I worked with Matthieu Toulemont.
 Link of his GitHub https://github.com/MattToul